natestedman/Endpoint/README.md

 To take advantage of the other provider types, your type *must* provide an HTTP method.

+#### Header Fields
+Provides a dictionary of HTTP header fields to add to the request:

+    var headerFields: [String:String] { get }

+This can be used with both `EndpointType` or `BaseURLEndpointType`, as long as `MethodProviderType` is also implemented.

 #### Query Items
 Provides an array of query items to append to the request's URL: